 How is prescription drug addiction treated?

 If you recognize that you or a loved one are experiencing an addiction to prescription drugs, treatment should begin as soon as possible.
 The addict must first acknowledge they have a problem, which can sometimes take time.
-Once they have agreed to undergo treatment to help their addiction, they may check into a rehabilitation centre to begin their recovery.
+Once they have agreed to undergo treatment to help their addiction, they may check into a rehabilitation center to begin their recovery.

 Prescription drug addiction recovery begins with detoxification.
 This process flushes the addictive substances out of the patient’s body, laying the foundations for overcoming the physical addiction.
 Withdrawal symptoms will occur as a result of this process, but it will take place in a safe and supervised environment.
 Any health concerns will be monitored and treated.
 Once detoxification is complete, rehabilitation begins, to overcome the addiction and prevent future relapse.
-A drug abuse treatment program will help the patient via therapy, education and peer support.
+A drug abuse treatment program will help the patient via therapy, education, and peer support.

 After rehab, the patient should be prepared to reenter everyday life.
-The lessons and coping strategies they have learned along the way will set them on a course for long term recovery.
+The lessons and coping strategies they have learned along the way will set them on a course for long-term recovery.

 How can we help you fight addiction?

-Prescription drug addiction has far-reaching effects for the user as well as their family and friends.
+Prescription drug addiction has far-reaching effects on the user as well as their family and friends.
 If you, or a loved one, are addicted to prescription drugs and could benefit from addiction treatment in Indiana, Evolve Indy can help.
-Evolve Indy is a recovery treatment centre in Indianapolis, Indiana for adults recovering from addiction.
+Evolve Indy is a recovery treatment center in Indianapolis, Indiana for adults recovering from addiction.
 It offers focused addiction recovery programs, including partial hospitalization, outpatient addiction treatment, an intensive outpatient program (IOP), and family therapy.

 Get in touch now to find out more.